Panic Attacks and Panic Disorder

 - Heavy alcohol use.

-- Using too much nicotine or too much caffeine.
+- Having too much nicotine or too much caffeine.

-- Taking certain medicines, such as those used to treat asthma and heart problems.
+- Certain medicines, such as ones used to treat asthma and heart problems.

 Symptoms of a panic attack may include: